chenxu20/ip/docs/README.md

 ## Features
 ### 1. Todo
+- Adds a simple task without any date.
+- Format: todo <description>

 ### 2. Deadline
+- Adds a task with a due date.
+- Format: deadline <description> /by <yyyy-MM-dd HH:MM>
 ### 3. Event
+- Adds an event with a scheduled start and end date.
+- Format: todo <description> /from <yyyy-MM-dd HH:MM> /to <yyyy-MM-dd HH:MM>

 ### 4. Find
+- Search for tasks containing a specific keywords.
+- Format: find <keyword>

 ### 5. List
+- Displays all tasks in your list.
+- Format: list

 ### 6. Mark/Unmark
+- Mark or unmark a task as complete or not complete.
+- Format: mark <task_number>
+- Format: unmark <task_number>

 ### 7. Edit
+- Edit details of a task on the list currently
+- Format: edit <task_number >/<task detail header> <task detail content>
+- e.g. edit 2 /by 2023-11-01 01:01